 I remarried in 2011 and became a step-mother of two more boys.
 The older one is the same age as my daughter, and the younger one is 4 years younger than the two of them.
 My husband and I are both working professionals with lots of education behind us, but blending a family seriously blindsided us.
 It was a rough few years.
 3 of the 4 of our children are now adults.
 Although it was tough, I wouldn’t trade all these learning experiences for the world.

-It wasn’t until two years ago during the last few months of my last job that I realized I had been living with anxiety my entire life.
+It wasn’t until I turned 40 during the last few months of my last job that I realized I had been living with anxiety my entire life.
 I moved fast, talked fast, thought fast… I worked hard and played hard.
 I didn’t know how to stop.
 It wasn’t until I started yoga teacher training and developed my own regular yoga practice going into more relaxed states of mind, that I realized my baseline was not normal.
 At that point tolerating the anxiety became unbearable.
 I started to have regular panic attacks.
 I started medication.

 I can’t believe the pace at which I used to live and how I let my heart beat and breath get out of control all of the time.
 I thought feeling like that was normal.
 It helped me to be successful, but it’s not a physical or mental sustainable place to be.